Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_SetCommandMessages.rst

 *Set Bank of PS Numbers*

-    The following tables provide descriptions of the response payload for Bank0 and Bank1
+    The following tables provide descriptions of the payload for Bank0 and Bank1 set commands

     .. table:: *Set Bank of PS Numbers for Bank0 Payload*
         :align: left